 You can manually update the Index and Percent Composition values in the text boxes or click and drag the x- or y-axis, adjusting which segments fall into each of the four quadrants.
 Using this chart, you can identify Core, Developmental, Monitor, and Niche customers.

 Four-quadrant analysis, using the default Index value (110) and Percent Composition value (4 percent), places segments into one of four quadrants:

-- Core customers—Segments that make up 4 percent or more of your customers and index at 110 or greater.
+- Core—Segments that make up 4 percent or more of your customers and index at 110 or greater.

-- Developmental customers—Segments that make up 4 percent or more of your customers but have index values that are less than 110.
+- Developmental—Segments that make up 4 percent or more of your customers but have index values that are less than 110.

-- Niche customers—Segments that make up less than 4 percent of your customers and have an index value of 110 or greater.
+- Niche—Segments that make up less than 4 percent of your customers and have an index value of 110 or greater.

-- Monitor customers—Segments that make up less than 4 percent of your customers and have index values of less than 110.
+- Monitor—Segments that make up less than 4 percent of your customers and have index values of less than 110.

-The Target Marketing Wizard contains five mapping options, each powered by a geoprocessing tool from the Target Marketing toolset.
+The Target Marketing wizard includes five mapping options, each powered by a geoprocessing tool from the Target Marketing toolset.

-Creates a layer that indicates whether the dominant segment for each geometry in the selected geography level falls inside or outside the set of segments that make up the target.
-From the workflow, the input must be an existing target, such as Core customers.
+A layer that indicates whether the dominant segment for each polygon in the selected geography level falls inside or outside the set of segments that make up the target.
+In the wizard, the input must be an existing target, such as Core customers.
 If run from the geoprocessing tool, an existing target or a selected set of segments may be used as the input.